-Completion Insight, Smart Completion Insight, and Parameter Insight: Display pop-up windows that list item as you type and from which you can select an item for autocompletion.
-See also the code insight and completion (autocomplete) options for Code Editor under Section 1.12, "SQL Developer Preferences".
+Completion Insight: Causes a pop-up window to be displayed when you are typing PL/SQL code, listing items from which you can select for autocompletion.
+See the Code Editor options under Section 1.13, "SQL Developer Preferences".

 Toggle Line Comments: Inserts and removes comment indicators at the start of selected code lines.